karandave211/karandave211.github.io/_posts/2026-05-06-first-backlink-justdial.md

 schema: Article
 categories:
   - SEO
-  - Off-Page SEO
 tags:
   - Backlinks
   - Justdial
   - Link Building
-excerpt: "A step‑by‑step account of how I earned my portfolio’s first backlink using a free Justdial business listing – and how you can too."
+excerpt: "A step-by-step account of how I earned my portfolio's first backlink using a free Justdial business listing – and how you can too."
 ---

 Until last week, my portfolio had zero external backlinks.
 It was technically sound, full of case studies, and optimised for on‑page SEO.
 But Google’s “Links” report in Search Console was empty.